Vincent-Sivadon/walkonspheres/README.md

 Here we have a pipeline that can solve the direct problem without generating any mesh.
 This can be used in black box optimization tools.

 # Installation
-Just go in the folder and write
+Once you made sure you have CUDA Toolkit and a C++ compiler installed, just go in the folder and write :
 ```
 pip install .
 ```